corley/ng-startup-documentation/docs/03-modules.md

 ### Less & Sass

-When the app is build (both for development or production stages) all `.less` and `.scss` will be compiled to product the `.css` the application.
+When you build the app (both for development or production stages) all `.less` and `.scss` are compiled to create the definitive `.css`.
 In `/src/app/less/` and `/src/app/sass/` folders you can find css scripts for your application.
 But if you want add specific styles for a module, just add less and scss files into the module folder.

-A less example:
+A less example of `/src/app/home/home.less`:

 ``` css
 @home-color: #000;